Library of Resources

 A network of trained volunteers representing the best interests of abused and neglected children in the courtroom and other settings.

-Suggested policies and practices for faith-based communities to design safe environments
+Suggested questions about policies and practices for faith-based communities to design safe environments.

 Resources and tools for creating safe and abuse free enviroments for parents and organizations.
 French available.